filipfur/lithium/README.md

 ## Design
 Lithium is written in object-oriented C++.
 It's separated into several class packages which are all described here.
 The main purposes for wrapping the OpenGL API in classes is to increase the level of handholding and decrease bloated and repetetive code.

+_Disclaimer: This sections is outdated, but the overall essence of the package seperation is still accurate._
 ### Core
 The ```core``` package contains classes that are low-level and tighly coupled to the OpenGL graphics rendering API.
 Classes include:
 * Element